terrakube-io/docs/api/getting-started.md

 <figure><img src="../.gitbook/assets/image (27).png" alt=""><figcaption></figcaption></figure>

-### Worspace (Azure/GCP/AWS)
+### workspace (Azure/GCP/AWS)

-To understan how you can create workspace for any cloud provider please refer to the following examples inside the collection:
+To understand how you can create workspace for any cloud provider please refer to the following examples inside the collection:

 <figure><img src="../.gitbook/assets/image (272).png" alt=""><figcaption></figcaption></figure>

-Basically to use any terraform provider we just need to define the worspace environment variables.
+Basically to use any terraform provider we just need to define the workspace environment variables.

 This is an example of an Azure workspace.